christiskatsouris/christiskatsouris/README.md

 - Fact 1: Did you know that the online education market (e-learning market) is one of the world's fastest-growing inductries?
 It is expected to reach almost 1 trillion U.S. dollars by the end of the decade!

-- Fact 2: The planet's longest mountain range is underwater and is 10 times longer than the Andes!
+- Fact 2: Did you know that the planet's longest mountain range is underwater and is 10 times longer than the Andes?
+Is called the mid-ocean ridge.
+Spanning 40,389 miles around the globe, it's truly a global landmark!

 <!--
 **christiskatsouris/christiskatsouris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.